SteffenRossberg/pomalu-ale-jiste/README.md

 Second I'm going to train a net to classify compare results from input and output of the auto encoder using supervised learning.
 Finally I will try to train a "trading" agent (constructed from auto encoder, classifier and an additional net self).
 I give reinforcement learning a try.
 My personal target is to build a net, where I can throw some historical end of day data and watch how it would trade on other unknown test data beside the training data.
-Maybe the results are going to be BAD, maybe the results are going to be good.
+The results will be BAD, but maybe the results surprise too.
 I don't know!

 Getting real stock market data can be a challenge.
 I will use the Tiingo data service to retrieve the end of day (EOD) historical data for training and testing purposes.